ga-wdi-boston/html-css/README.md

  2. `git merge master`
    > Add the new changes that have been made on `master` to the `gh-pages` branch on your local repo.

- 3. In your `.gitignore` file add comment out the lines `*bundle.js` and `vendor.js` so git no longer ignores those files e.g., `# *bundle.js`.
+ 3. In your `.gitignore` file, comment out the lines `*bundle.js` and `vendor.js` so git no longer ignores those files e.g., `# *bundle.js`.
 Alternatively you can remove those lines altogether.
    > This tells Git to no longer ignore those files so Git can track them.

  4. Next run `grunt build`.